Uganda: President Museveni tightens COVID lockdown as cases soar | DW | 25.06.2021

 The huge increase in coronavirus cases has resulted in Uganda's public hospitals reporting countless challenges as they strive to cope.
 Reports from the capital Kampala highlight the main challenges: lack of beds for new patients, shortage of oxygen equipment, and personal protective equipment (PPE), such as gloves and masks for those on the frontlines.

-In addition to the shortages of equipment, DW's Alex Gitta reports that many of Uganda's private hospitals have hiked treatment fees.
-Some health facilities are demanding cash down payment of at least $3,000 (€2,510) before attending to patients.
+DW;s Alex Gitta reports that, in addition to the shortage of equipment, many of Uganda's private hospitals have hiked treatment fees.
+Some are demanding cash down payments of at least $3,000 (€2,510) before attending to patients.
 Not many Ugandans can afford to pay, Gitta said.

-DW's Lubega Emmanuel reports that there has been some controversy over the management of the pandemic.
-Ordinary Ugandans believe that it was unfair for major government institutions such as parliament to continue their activities despite the closure of others to minimize the risk of transmissions.
+According to DW's Emanuel Lubega, there has been some controversy over the management of the pandemic.
+Ugandans argued that it was unfair for major government institutions such as parliament to continue their activities despite the closure of others to minimize the risk of COVID transmissions.

-According to some local media reports, over 200 lawmakers had tested positive for COVID-19.
-However, Chris Obore, the parliament's director of communication and public affairs, stated in a letter to parliament, 14 MPs had tested positive.
+Some local media reported that over 200 lawmakers had tested positive for COVID-19.
+However, Chris Obore, the parliament's communications director, stated in a letter to the assembly that 14 lawmakers had tested positive.

 Uganda is among several African countries seeing a dramatic rise in the number of COVID-19 infections amid vaccine shortages.

-President Museveni has announced a new set of stringent measures over a 42-day lockdown, including limitation of movements.
-He hopes that these restrictions will stop the virus from spreading and imposing a heavy burden on Uganda's struggling health system.
+President Museveni has said the new stringent measures to curb COVID, incuding a 42-day lockdown and restrictions on the movement of people will ease the burden on Uganda's struggling health system.

-Museveni has deployed Ugandan police and the army to chase citizens off the roads leading to Kampala.
-Roadblocks have been erected on district borders to stop anyone from crossing from one district to the other.
-The movement limitations have hit small-scale traders hard.
+He deployed police and the army to chase citizens off the roads leading to Kampala and roadblocks are in place at district borders.
+The travel restrictions have hit small-scale traders hard.

 "He should be lenient despite the situation.
 We are low-income earners and should be able to access our merchandise and sell it from somewhere.
-We are suffering, yet we have families to take care of," a trader in Kampala told DW.
+We are suffering, yet we have families to take care of," one trader told DW in Kampala.

-Although the Uganda government has promised to give cash bailouts to vulnerable persons via mobile phone accounts during the lockdown, there is widespread skepticism.
-Ugandans are unhappy about how COVID relief funds were mismanaged last year when the country imposed a similar lockdown.
+Although the government has promised cash bailouts via mobile phone accounts to vulnerable people during the lockdown, there is widespread skepticism.
+Ugandans are unhappy about how COVID relief funds were mismanaged during COVID lockdown last year.

+While some view the measures as draconian, others are more concerned with President Museveni's ban on social gatherings such as weddings and funerals.

 Burials in Uganda are highly emotional ceremonies that, in some cases, require people to travel hundreds of kilometers.
 Similarly, many citizens say weddings are social events that should not be totally banned.
 Mubiru Isaac, who had sent out invitations to over 300 people to attend his wedding, is one of those affected: "We kept on shifting moving from one date to another, it was so disorganizing to me as an individual up to now, truth be told am not yet settled," Mubiru said.